umarniz/video-quickstart-android/README.md

 - [Custom Video Renderer](exampleCustomVideoRenderer) - Demonstrates how to implement a custom `VideoRenderer` that captures a `Bitmap` of the last rendered frame.
 - [Screen Capturer](exampleScreenCapturer) - Demonstrates how to use the screen capturer.
 - [Advanced Camera Capturer](exampleAdvancedCameraCapturer) - Demonstrates advanced use cases of `CameraCapturer` like injecting custom camera paremeters.
+- [Video Invite](exampleVideoInvite) - Demonstrates how to use Twilio Notify to invite other participants to a room.

 ## Using an Emulator